wjsutton/games_night_viz/README.md

 All of them!

-At #GamesNightViz we love all types of games: card games, board games, video games, party games, gameshows, the list goes on!
+At #GamesNightViz we love all types of games: card games, board games, video games, party games, game shows, the list goes on!

 ### The Golden Rule